TheDeltaTechClub/9576teamcode-2018/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

-## Autonymous
+## Autonomous
-basicAutonymous_BASE (AutoLanderOnly) - Autonymous when facing depot.
+basicAutonomous_BASE (AutoLanderOnly) - Autonomous when facing depot.
 Only lowers robot from lander.

-basicAutonymous_CRATER_LEFT (AutoCrater) - Autonymous when facing crater.
-Left implies the direction of rotation, as it was the replacement for an archived version, basicAutonymous_CRATER (also known as AutoCrater).
+basicAutonomous_CRATER_LEFT (AutoCrater) - Autonomous when facing crater.
+Left implies the direction of rotation, as it was the replacement for an archived version, basicAutonomous_CRATER (also known as AutoCrater).

-basicAutonymous_CRATER_no_extendo_arm (AutoCrater-not-on-lander) - Autonymous when extendo_arm is unable to be hooked to lander.
+basicAutonomous_CRATER_no_extendo_arm (AutoCrater-not-on-lander) - Autonomous when extendo_arm is unable to be hooked to lander.
 Drives straight into crater.

 ## TeleOp
 basicTeleop (9576Teleop) - TeleOp that has all functions required for robot